Particular/docs.particular.net/nservicebus/rabbitmq/routing-topology.md

 ### Publishing using Direct Routing Topology

-Endpoints publish an event using default exchange with a routing key that match events 'namespace.eventType', that event is passed to all queues that has binding for that event type.
+Endpoints publish an event using `amq.topic` exchange with a routing key that match events 'namespace.eventType', that event is passed to all queues that has binding for that event type.

 Endpoint that subscribes to given event set-up binding to a default exchange with a routing key matching eventType.

 ### Enabling Direct Routing Topology